Public Holidays in Georgia 2026 – Orthodox, National & Public Holidays

 Frequently Asked Questions (FAQs)

-How many public holidays does Georgia have in 2025?
+How many public holidays does Georgia observe each year?

-April 9 is observed as National Unity Day, honoring victims of the 1989 Tbilisi tragedy and reflecting Georgia’s struggle for national integrity.
+National Unity Day (April 9) commemorates the victims of the 1989 Tbilisi tragedy and symbolizes Georgia’s struggle for sovereignty.

 Conclusion